phedwin/bin/README.md

 ## idea -> command line calculator
-the idea is to keep a calculator exactly where ur write code.
+the idea is to keep a calculator exactly where u write code.

 example